purplegreen0325/kinkdirectory/README.md

 - 🔒 **Complete privacy** - All data is stored only in your browser, nothing is sent to any server
 - 🔗 **Share with partners** - Generate shareable links to send to partners when you want them to see your preferences
 - 👤 **Role customization** - Choose your role perspective and customize your list with detailed preferences for each item
+- 🌟 **BDSM focus available** - For those interested in BDSM, the app includes specific dynamics allowing you to specify your role as Dominant, submissive, or Switch
 - 🎨 **User-friendly interface** - Simple, clean design with intuitive controls
 - 🌐 **Multi-language support** - Available in multiple languages to serve a global audience
 - 📝 **Quiz mode** - Quickly rate all kinks by going through them one by one in a guided interface